 machines are functioning normally.
 Determine virtual machine status by viewing

-the System Monitor as described in
+the System Monitor on the Dashboard.

 We recommend that you take a